andrastantos/brew/docs/cpu/isa_detail_ldst.rst

   +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-*Exceptions*: None
+*Exceptions*: :code:`exc_unaligned`; Implementation defined

-*Type variants*: No
+*Type variants*: Yes

 Description
 ~~~~~~~~~~~

-Loads the 32-bit value from memory location pointed to by :code:`$rA`.
-The value stored in :code:`$rD`.
-The type of :code:`$rD` is not modified.
-A load-lock is placed on the memory location.
+This operation uses :ref:`load type handling<load_type_handling>` to determine if :code:`$rD` is load from memory location :code:`$rA`.
+If the load is permitted to proceed, a 32-bit value is loaded from memory and placed in :code:`$rD`, while a load-lock is placed on the memory location.

+This operation only handles scalar types.

 The implementation is allowed to throw exceptions if the memory access violates access permissions.
-If the resulting memory reference is not aligned to a 32-bit word boundary, an unaligned access exception is thrown.
-If an exception is thrown, no lock is placed.
+If the resulting memory reference is unaligned, an :code:`exc_unaligned` exception is raised.

 .. _mem8_ra_eq_rd: